Shoe Lasting Constructions

 There are many other shoe construction styles for fashion shoes and heavy boots.
 These include Blake Construction, Blake/Rapid Construction, Goodyear Welt Construction, Norwegian Storm Construction, Stitch Down Construction, and Bologna Construction.
 You can learn how to make shoes with these constructions here.
 Shoe Construction Techniques

-You can learn more about lasting and other shoe making procedures in our book How Shoes Are Made.
-Learn more about shoe making materials in our book Shoe Material Design Guide.
-Soon to be released, our newest addition to the book collection, Last Design and Pattern Making .
+You can learn more about lasting and other shoemaking procedures in our book How Shoes Are Made.
+Learn more about shoemaking materials in our book Shoe Material Design Guide.
+Learn more about lasting in our new book, Last Design and Pattern Making.